DoFlow: Flow-based Generative Models for Interventional and Counterfactual Forecasting on Time Series: Introduction

+\item An \emph{interventional query} asks: ``How will the forecast change under a planned modification of certain variables?''
+Here, the goal is to predict the future trajectory under a chosen sequence of actions.
+For example, in hydropower time series, turbine-control signals are upstream causes of downstream signals such as power output \citep{klein2021water}.
+Operators may specify a hypothetical turbine-control plan and ask how all downstream signals will evolve.
+This contrasts with standard observational forecasters, which, given a fixed past context, produce a fixed forecast.
+They do not allow one to modify future control plans and inspect how changes propagate through the system.

+\item A \emph{counterfactual query} instead asks: ``What would the system trajectories have looked like had we intervened differently?''
+Here, we have already observed a factual trajectory and ask how the \emph{same} trajectory would have changed under an alternative intervention.
+For example, in healthcare~\citep{cheng2020patient,jacob2020physiological}, we may observe a patient’s treatment and outcome trajectory, and then ask whether this particular patient’s outcome trajectory would have been better or worse under a different dosing schedule.
+Outcomes depend not only on dosing but also on patient-specific factors that are not directly observed (e.g., baseline health), yet these factors are implicitly reflected in the factual trajectory.
+By conditioning on the factual trajectory, we can infer such unobserved factors and then re-simulate how this same patient’s trajectory would have evolved under the alternative dosing plan. \end{itemize}

+However, most modern forecasters are \emph{observational}: they excel at correlational prediction but cannot answer causal queries.
+Also, to our knowledge, there exists no general framework for counterfactual time-series forecasting yet.
+Bridging these regimes calls for a model that is both \textit{causally structured} and \textit{generative}, capable of generating consistent and system-wide trajectories under causal queries.

-In this paper, we address this gap by proposing {\it DoFlow}, a generative model based on Continuous Normalizing Flows (CNFs) that explicitly embeds a causal directed acyclic graph (DAG) structure.
+\textbf{Contributions.} In this paper, we address this gap by proposing {\it DoFlow}, a generative model based on Continuous Normalizing Flows (CNFs) that explicitly embeds a causal directed acyclic graph (DAG) structure.
 Leveraging the invertibility of CNFs and the temporal conditioning in Neural ODEs, DoFlow provides a unified framework for {\it observational}, {\it interventional}, and {\it counterfactual} forecasting.
-Beyond forecasting, DoFlow also yields explicit likelihoods for future trajectories, enabling principled change-point and anomaly detection.
-This framework unifies causal reasoning with generative modeling, advancing toward trustworthy inference and decision support for complex dynamical systems.
+Beyond forecasting, it also yields explicit likelihoods for future trajectories, enabling principled anomaly detection.
+By unifying causal reasoning with deep generative modeling, DoFlow advances toward trustworthy inference and decision support in complex dynamical systems.